 Heart of an Angel Golf Tournament last Saturday had 100plus golfers and $20,000plus was received.
 There were lots of blue shirts present.
 Thanks for the support, Knights.

 The school received its accreditation.
 This occurs every 7 years.
 Thre was a lot of preparation for this milestone.
 We scored 184/187 (for us statistic nerds that’s 98%).
-Awesome job by our principal and the rest of the school personnel
+Awesome job by our principal and the rest of the school personnel.

 There is going to be a Mass of Remembrance for deceased family members on November 3rd at 7:00 pm.
 Bring pictures of your family members you wish to be honored.
 Knights support is requested.